 Study 2: In another study done by the Queensland University of Technology, Australia it was found that when the paper and printer toner pass over the hot printer roller some volatile organic compounds are emitted into the air.
 After reacting with the ozone in the air these compounds condense into ultra-fine particles.
 Researchers also found that when the printer temperature was higher, then more particles were produced.
 Therefore, the amount of particles produced were different for each printer model.
 Research shows that the effect of these particles on human lungs is the same as that of smoking a cigarette.

 Both the studies discussed above have been conducted by reputed universities and they reveal some serious health hazards that laser printer users may encounter on prolonged exposure to these machines.
 Does this mean you should drop the idea of buying a new laser printer or start thinking of disposing off the one you presently own?
 Absolutely not!
 The news is not all bad, the same studies suggest some precautions that you must take which can greatly reduce the harmful effects of using a laser printers.

 Take precautions to reduce laser printer effects

 Experts suggest that some caution must be taken while operating a laser printer.
 The primary objective of these precautions is to reduce the exposure to these nano-particles emitted by the laser printers.

 Keep your laser printer in a location that has good ventilation with the air from outside.
 If there are multiple laser printers in an office, then the laser printer that is used more frequently should be kept in the area where there is better ventilation.
 Doing this will ensure that the emitted particles will get disposed the moment they are created.

 Avoid standing near the laser printer when it’s printing.
-Users who are suffering from diseases like asthma or some other heart or lung ailments, should never sit near busy laser printers.
+Users suffering from diseases like asthma or other heart or lung ailments should never sit near busy laser printers.